-\textbf{Self Attention and Guided Attention Modules} We respectively apply two Self Attention (SA) modules~\cite{vaswani2017tranformer} for our two sets of inputs $X$: 1) the question features; and 2) the combination of object appearance features, the enriched OCR token features as described in~\ref{sec:input_reprensentation} and the answer token features from the decoder.
-The Guided Attention (GA) module shares the same structure and hyper-parameters as that for the SA module, but the inputs of the multi-head attention layer are the feature matrix $X$ and the transformed key and value matrices of another feature matrix $Y$.
-In the GA module, we use the self-attended question representations as the feature matrix $Y$ to guide the attention learning with the attended visual-level Object-OCR features that functions as the input feature matrix $X$.
-Finally, we get the question-guided Object-OCR features and decoder hidden states $V' = V_{obj}'\cup V_{ocr}' \cup D'$.
+The guided attention (GA) module shares the same structure and hyperparameters as the SA module, but the inputs of the multi-head attention layer are the feature matrix $X$ and the transformed key and value matrices of another feature matrix $Y$.
+In the GA module, we use the self-attended question representations $T$ as the feature matrix $Y$ to guide the attention learning with the attended visual-level object-OCR features $V$ that function as the input feature matrix $X$.
+Finally, we obtain the question-guided object-OCR features and decoder hidden states $V' = V_{obj}'\cup V_{ocr}' \cup D'$.